Skip to main content

 Form 100.
 Personal Income Tax Return Declaration 2017

 11.4.
-Exemption for reinvestment in annuities
+Exemption for reinvestment in life annuities

-Reinvestment term
+Reinvestment period

-Conditions and requirements for the application of the exemption
+Conditions and requirements for applying the exemption

-c) The taxpayer must inform the insurance company that the life annuity contracted constitutes the reinvestment of the amount obtained from the transfer of assets, for the purposes of applying the exemption provided for in this article.
+c) The taxpayer must inform the insurance company that the life annuity being contracted constitutes the reinvestment of the amount obtained from the transfer of assets, for the purposes of applying the exemption provided for in this article.

 Maximum reinvestment limit